Information about Oxaliplatin

 How oxaliplatin works

-Oxaliplatin works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Oxaliplatin is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of oxaliplatin